 Interest rate positions in the banking book are measured in terms of interest rate gaps, with embedded behavioural options translated into delta equivalents.
-Maturities of outstanding assets are determined based on the contractual terms of the transactions and observations of historical customer behaviour.
-For the Retail and Commercial Banking Group ("Banque de Détail et des Entreprises"), products as well as for Wealth Management Luxembourg, behavioural models are based on historical data and econometric studies.
+Maturities of outstanding assets are determined based on the contractual terms of the transactions.
+For the Retail and Commercial Banking Group products as well as for Wealth Management Luxembourg, behavioural models are based on historical data and econometric studies.
 They notably relate to current accounts in credit, as well as certain savings accounts.
 Theoretical maturities of equity capital are determined according to internal assumptions.

-Interest rate risk indicators such as interest rate gaps as well as the sensitivity of clientele intermediation portfolios and then reinvestment of equity capital relative to the changes applied to the interest rate curves, are regularly presented to the ALCO Luxembourg, and are therefore used as the basis for management decisions, taking into account the nature of the risks involved.
+Interest rate risk indicators such as interest rate gaps as well as the sensitivity of clientele intermediation portfolios and then reinvestment of equity capital relative to the changes applied to the interest rate curves, are regularly presented to the ALCO committee, and are therefore used as the basis for management decisions, taking into account the nature of the risks involved.